joracine/MTBWiki/PROGRESS_LOG.md

 7. **NEW - Documentation**: Auto-generated from source code (TypeDoc + GraphQL + Prisma)
 8. **NEW - Context Tracking**: Git hooks + automated progress logging
 9. **NEW - Data Model**: Normalized with enumerations as tables with foreign keys (not free text)
+10. **NEW - Infrastructure as Code**: All infrastructure, CI/CD, and builds defined as code

 #### **Files Created/Updated**
 - `src/types/` - Complete TypeScript models